AasmundN/robot-car/README.md

 car.drive(-50, 50);
 ```

-Driving with a speed less than _30_ can be harmful to the motors.
-A `MOTOR_LOWER_LIMIT` has therefor been placed on the drive function.
-Trying to drive with low speeds will result in the car stopping.
+> Driving with low speeds can be harmful to the motors.
+A `MOTOR_LOWER_LIMIT` has therefor been placed at _30_.
+Trying to drive with speeds under this limit will result in the car stopping.

 ### Sensor data